 Twice a year, a point in time survey is compiled by the Waushara County Department of Health and Human Services.
-On January 28, 2009, the last time a point in time survey was
+On January 28, 2009, the point in time survey revealed that four people were sheltered in an emergency shelter and six people were unsheltered.
+10 It should be noted that a point in time survey only includes information on that one day in time.